tejasthete/tejasthete/README.md

 ## Hi there 👋
-- 🔭 I'm currently working on end-to-end machine learning projects — from EDA and feature engineering to model building and evaluation
+- 🔭 I'm currently working on Data Science & Machine Learning projects using Python, SQL, and Scikit-learn
-- 🌱 I'm currently learning deep learning, NLP, and advanced model tuning techniques
+- 🌱 I'm currently learning Deep Learning, NLP, and Data Analysis with Power BI & Tableau
-- 👯 I'm looking to collaborate on data analysis, predictive modeling, and dashboard/BI projects
+- 👯 I'm looking to collaborate on Data Analysis, Machine Learning, and Data Visualization projects

 <!--
 **tejasthete/tejasthete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.